 In addition to that, the people who knew you when you were different expect you to always be that same person, never growing, never changing.
 You know how you grow up with little siblings and you always expect them to be the little 13-year-old you knew…. then you come home and they’re 28?!
 It’s the same case with you and your family members.

 Their comments can be disheartening or even downright hurtful.
 Here’s the good news: they do not decide the choices you make.
 It may be harder to make the choices that are right for you when your family is unsupportive, but you can still make the decision to keep the commitment you’ve made to yourself.

-So how do you stay healthy through the holidays or when you go home for a visit?
+So how do you stay mindful through the holidays or when you go home for a visit?
 I suggest starting with considering where their comments are coming from.
 It could help you better understand their perspective (rather than thinking they’re just doing it to push your buttons… which may also be a little part of it ;)).

 Usually, when family members express their disappointment or annoyance about you choosing not to over-indulge, it’s because of one of these issues:

 - They love you and want you to fully enjoy your life.
 They think that you eating how you choose to eat may hinder your fulfillment.

 - They knew you when you were different, and expect those old actions from you now.